-OpenKatana is an upcoming first-person action game based on the infamous Daikatana which was created by non other than John Romero.
-OpenKatana's development team hopes to not only fix issues present in Daikatana's design but to also expand upon it to give you an incredibly fun experience in both multi-player and single-player*.
+OpenKatana is an upcoming first-person action game loosely based on the infamous Daikatana which was created by id Software legend John Romero.
+OpenKatana's development team hopes to not only fix issues present in Daikatana's design but to also expand upon it to give you an incredibly fun experience in both multi-player and single-player.

-Along with OpenKatana we'll be releasing most of the source-code for the game under GPL which will be fully documented so you can dig right in along with a few tools to help you on your way.
-We'll also be providing some source material and other resources to aid you in both level design and content creation.
-We've abandoned the use of the QuakeC language which was used for the game-logic in favour of a powerful module system to allow you to quickly make changes and prototype your ideas without having to worry about compatability issues between your code, the tools and the engine.
-All of the game-logic has been rewritten in C so that it's fast, easy to read and simple to use.
+We'll also of course be releasing the source-code for the game under the GPL license, which will be fully documented so you can dig right in along with a few tools to help you on your way.
+We'll also be providing some source materials and other resources to aid you in both level design and content creation.
+We've abandoned the use of the QuakeC language which was used for the game-logic in favour of a powerful module system to allow you to quickly make changes and prototype your ideas without having to worry about compatibility issues between your code, the tools and the engine.
+All of the game-logic has been rewritten in C so that it's fast, easy to read and simple to work with.

-OpenKatana makes use of our Katana engine which is based on the widely used FitzQuake engine.
+OpenKatana makes use of our Katana engine which is based on the widely used FitzQuake engine but heavily modified for SDL support, OpenAL support and advanced graphical capabilities while also taking advantage of our own platform-independent library "GIPL" that is used for both the engine and tools for multi-platform support.
 The list of changes is fairly large but there's a considerable amount of documentation that will be released with the project to detail these new features for both developers and users.
-In-terms of features the engine is more comparable to Quake 2 rather than Quake, though with quite a few internal design differences.

 Latest tweets from @hogsy16